syrgak33/linuxlabs/10day/lab10.md

 10. Create a folder in home directory and mount your lvolume to this folder.
 11. Now using lvextend take all space from Volume group and add to your logical volume using -l option.
 12. Resize your filesystem on logical volume, using resize2fs(for ext4) or xfs_growfs(for xfs).
-13. Now check the result using df -h if size changed.
+13. Now check the result using df -h if size has been changed.

 # Extending Volume group
 1. Create 3rd partition, choose size and partition type should be Linux LVM.
 Write and exit gdisk.
 2. Using pvcreate select created partition and add to physical volumes.
 3. Using vgextend add new physical volume(partition)to previously created volume group not the system one.
 4. List volume groups and look at the #PV column, it should change.

+# Extending logical volume.